fw-ai/cookbook/references/get_started_with_Fireworks.md

 ## Resources

-For more resources and detailed documentation on Fireworks, visit the [Fireworks Documentation](https://docs.fireworks.ai) or join the discussions in the [community forum](https://community.fireworks.ai).
+For more resources and detailed documentation on Fireworks, visit the [Fireworks Documentation](https://docs.fireworks.ai) or join the discussions in the [Discord  forum](https://discord.gg/9nKGzdCk).